Event History & Date Range Filtering

 1# Full history (no filters)2GET /api/parcels/f0e1d2c3-b4a5-6789-0abc-def123456789/events34# Events after a specific date5GET /api/parcels/f0e1d2c3-b4a5-6789-0abc-def123456789/events?from=2024-03-15T00:00:00Z67# Events before a specific date8GET /api/parcels/f0e1d2c3-b4a5-6789-0abc-def123456789/events?to=2024-03-20T23:59:59Z910# Events within a date range11GET /api/parcels/f0e1d2c3-b4a5-6789-0abc-def123456789/events?from=2024-03-15T00:00:00Z&to=2024-03-20T23:59:59Z

-All four variations are handled by the same endpoint.
+All four variations are handled by the same service method.
 When from or to is null, the corresponding filter is simply not applied.

 Testing with curl